 By signing this Patient Group Direction, you are indicating that you agree to its contents and that you will work within it.
-I agree to administer Spikevax® bivalent Original/Omicron BA.4-5 (25 micrograms/25 micrograms) / Moderna COVID-19 vaccine only in accordance with this PGD.
+I agree to administer COVID-19 vaccines to individuals aged 18 years and over only in accordance with this PGD.